One way to love your *body (even when it’s tough.

-Maybe you’re thinking that because you have chronic pain, UBS, or another difficulty that this whole blog is silly but I would say this.
+Maybe you’re thinking that because you have chronic pain, UBS, or another difficulty that this whole blog is silly, but I would say this.

 Some kids are easier to love, but they still deserve love.

-Here’s the answer: Context.
+Here’s the strategy.

 I don’t just love that dog, I’m IN LOVE with that dog.
-If a man looked at me like that dog is looking at you right now, I’d get married again.
-No, I totally would.
-Totally.
+If a man looked at me like that dog is looking at you right now, I’d throw away the ice cream and get married again.
+Here’s the thing about Peanut.

 If I say to my dog, “Peanut, let’s go for a walk.”
 Peanut responds like he just won the lottery.
-If I say, “Peanut, let’s go pick up poop in the back yard,” he is like, “Yeah, baby.
+If I say, “Peanut, let’s go pick up poop in the backyard,” he is like, “Yeah, baby.
 Poop!”
 If I asked Peanut to fly, he would give it the old college try.

 You know what else is like that?